yungselm/multimoda-rs/docs/tutorial.rst

 1. Workflow csv files
 ^^^^^^^^^^^^^^^^^^^^^^
-After pip installing or locally building the package install it in the familiar way.
+After pip installing or locally building the package, install it in the familiar way.

 .. code-block:: python